rootedbox/rootedbox/README.md

 ### Howdy! 🤠 I'm rootedbox!

 A little about me!
 I grew up in Texas.
-Started my programing life with basic on the 🍎2 then c on the Amiga.. then pascal, asm, c/c++ on x86 dos/linux.
+Started my programing life with basic on the 🍎2 then c on the Amiga.. after that pascal, asm, and c/c++ on x86 dos/linux.
 For the past 15 or so years i've been largly working with Ruby / Ruby on Rails with a lot of glue work in javascript(node and web).

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=rootedbox&count_private=true&show_icons=true&theme=radical)